SheetalMaurya/MvvmCross-Wiki/Tutorial-Part-1.md

 }
 ```

-and then change Setup.cs tp:
+and then change Setup.cs to:

-- override the FillValueConverters method in order to register our Value Converters with the Mvx framework:
+- override the FillValueConverters method in order to register our Value Converters with the Mvx framework (you need the namespace Tutorial.Core.Converters):

 ```
         protected override IEnumerable<Type> ValueConverterHolders